sofiaguglielmini/gene-expression-yeast/README.md

 These groups are identified in the original publication by Gasch et al. (2000).

-Some of the genes in these groups may not be present in the dataset; we will handle this by checking for their presence and excluding any missing genes from our analysis.
-Furthermore, we will remove genes with more than 10 missing values and conditions with any remaining missing values to ensure a complete dataset for our analysis.
+Some of the genes in these groups are excluded as they are not present in the dataset from Bioconductor; furthermore, we remove genes with more than missing values on more than 30% of the conditions.
+We impute the remaining missing values using k-nearest neighbors imputation.

 ``` r
 # group A: genes involved in carbohydrate metabolism